-If you are interested in the Shepherd School you will want to click on Flute Studio and also on Advice/Inspiration, which discusses topics of special interest, including what I look for in a prospective student.
+If you are interested in investigating the flute studio at Rice University’s Shepherd School of Music you will want to click on Flute Studio and also on Advice/Inspiration, which discusses topics of special interest, including what I look for in a prospective student.
 To hear samples from my releases Dedicated to Barrère and Dedicated to Barrère, Vol. 2, featuring music written for the great Franco-American flutist Georges Barrère, click on Listen.

-Flauti al Castello is an eight-day residential seminar in Anghiari (near Arezzo, as in Guido d’Arezzo, for those of you who have learned about the Guidonian hand in music history!).
+If you are seeking a unique learning opportunity in Europe next summer, Flauti al Castello is an eight-day residential seminar in Anghiari (near Arezzo, as in Guido d’Arezzo, if you’ve learned about the Guidonian hand in music history!).
 Co-taught by Italian-American flutist Sergio Pallottelli, myself, and New Haven-based pianist William Braun, the program espouses a holistic approach to flute-playing and is unique because of the historic setting in which we work and the extraordinary art that we are able to visit nearby.
-The 19 flutists who attended our first Flauti came from as far away as Australia, Peru, Panama, Costa Rica, Canada, and the States; those flutists who traveled the shortest distance were two Spaniards and a Japanese flutist who lives in Spain.
-During our days together in the historic 12th century Sorci Castle (Castello di Sorci) we were surrounded by fields of sunflowers and rolling hills with views of distant walled medieval towns, and nourished by astonishingly delicious Tuscan cuisine.
-Making music in this setting, where Sergio had spent his childhood, proved inspiring and transformative for students and faculty alike.
+The 32 flutists who have attended our first two Flauti have come from as far away as Australia, Peru, Panama, Costa Rica, Colombia, Canada, and the States; those flutists who’ve traveled the shortest distance were two Spaniards and a Japanese flutist who lives in Spain.
+During our days together in the 12th century Sorci Castle (Castello di Sorci) we’re surrounded by fields of sunflowers and rolling hills with views of distant walled medieval towns, and nourished by astonishingly delicious Tuscan cuisine.
+Making music in this setting, where Sergio spent his childhood, has proved inspiring and transformative for students and faculty alike.

-We will be offering this course annually, and dates for 2014 are July 17-26.
-For more information please investigate http://sergiopallottelli.wordpress.com/flauti-al-castello.
-Photos from last summer’s adventures appear in my Photo Gallery and also on Sergio’s site.
+We offer this course annually, and dates for 2015 are July 19-29.
+For more information please explore http://sergiopallottelli.wordpress.com/flauti-al-castello.
+Photos from our summer adventures appear in my Photo Gallery and also on Sergio’s site.